 Microsoft’s SQL Server Native Client 11.0 driver is a single DLL (dynamic link library).
 That contains run-time support for the application using APIs to connect with SQL Server 2005 to 2014 and Windows Azure Database.

 When working with SQL Server, this connection is faster than the ODBC Connection.
 Let me show you the step-by-step approach to Creating SQL Server Native Client Connections in Windows 10.

 How to Create SQL Server Native Client Connection

-- Description: Please specify the valid description about the connection we are going to establish.
+- Description: Please specify the accurate description of the connection we will establish.

-Step 5: From the below screenshot you can observe that, we are selecting the Adventure Works DW 2014 database as our default database.
+Step 5: From the screenshot below, you can observe that we are selecting the Adventure Works DW 2014 database as our default database.

 Step 6: Click the Finish button to finish configuring the SQL Server Native Client Connection in Windows.

 Once you click on the finish button, a pop-up window opens to test the established data connection.
 Either you can test it by clicking the Test Data Sources.. button or else cancel it.
 It is always advisable to test the data source before finishing configuring.

 The screenshot below shows that it is displaying Test completed Successfully as the test result.

 The following screenshot shows the newly created SQL Server Native Client Connection.
 Click OK to close the window.